m-laca/CMSC207_Mini-Project/README.md

 * script.js: Executes the mobile menu interactions, Typed.js initialization, and the "Know More" button logic.

-* images/: A directory storing the Profile.jpg and About.png image assets.
+* images/: A directory storing the image assets.